AndrewSRea/My_Learning_Port/Bootstrap/README.md

 * [jsDelivr](https://www.jsdelivr.com/) - When you only need to include Bootstrap's compiled CSS or JS, you can use jsDelivr.

-I am familiar with this technology, as it is pretty the same as adding a CSS stylesheet link and a JavaScript ```<script>```link into the ```<head>``` of an HTML document.
+I am familiar with this technology, as it is pretty much the same as adding a CSS stylesheet link and a JavaScript ```<script>```link into the ```<head>``` of an HTML document.
 In fact, I will be incorporating a [starter template](https://github.com/AndrewSRea My_Learning_Port/blob/main/Bootstrap/starter-template.html) provided by [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/#starter-template) throughout all of the files inside this Bootstrap folder.
 This starter template provides the necessary Bootstrap CSS and the Bootstrap JavaScript and Popper.js needed to be able to incorporate all the Bootstrap components into an HTML document.